sveltejs/kit/packages/adapter-cloudflare-workers/README.md

 Get them by visiting your Cloudflare-Dashboard and click on any domain.
 There, you can scroll down and on the left, you can see your details under **API**.

-Then configure your sites build directory, your account-details and some other options in the config file.
-You may optionally specify a build command which will run before publishing (For example: `npm run build`) or just leave it empty.
-For all the available options, take a look at the [wrangler.toml](https://developers.cloudflare.com/workers/platform/sites/configuration) documentation on Cloudflare.
+Then configure your sites build directory and your account-details in the config file:

 ```toml
 account_id = 'YOUR ACCOUNT_ID'